adrenaline-rushh/a2-persistui/README.md

 So, we increased the padding of the texts in order to have a better experience and a little bit bigger touch targets.
 So as to make it easier to figure out approximate locations of all the small text fields.

-We read the Android documentation and it read as follows:
+To figure out how to make ImageButtons more accessible, we read the Android documentation and it read as follows:
 ```
 When using an ImageView , ImageButton , CheckBox , or other View that conveys information graphically,
 use an android:contentDescription attribute to provide a content label for that View